Errors

 NOT_FOUND | 404 | The resource doesn't exist or isn't in your org.
 We return 404 for both on purpose - we don't leak cross-org existence. | No | Verify the id, verify the project belongs to your org, verify customerExternalId if you set one. |

 CONFLICT | 409 | State collision.
-A resource is already in the target state, or a body-id upsert would silently mutate an existing row. details.reason narrows it. | No | Change state or fix the body.
+A resource is already in the target state, or a body-id upsert would mutate an existing resource. details.reason narrows it.
+For sub-orgs: patching / suspending / resuming an archived child, allocating credits into an archived child, or a project migration blocked because a mapped project has an in-flight execution (the blocking project is named). | No | Change state or fix the body.
 See Idempotency for body-id upserts. |

 IDEMPOTENCY_CONFLICT | 409 | Same Idempotency-Key was used earlier with a materially different request body. details.originalRequestHash and details.currentRequestHash let you diff the two. | No | Create a new idempotency key for the new body.
 See Idempotency. |

-VALIDATION | 422 | The body parsed but failed schema or business-rule validation. details.issues[] lists every field that failed with a path and message. | No | Fix the fields called out in details.issues. |
+VALIDATION | 422 | The body parsed but failed schema or business-rule validation. details.issues[] lists every field that failed with a path and message.
+For sub-org credit-config: a one-sided auto-refill change (only refillThreshold or only refillAmount) carries details.code: REFILL_REQUIRES_THRESHOLD_AND_AMOUNT — set both or clear both. | No | Fix the fields called out in details.issues. |

 Policy gates - change state, then retry